MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 *[This event was previously named Office.IntelligentServices.PrivacyConsent.PrivacyEvent.]*

 This event represents a user or system initiated action that is part of the privacy User experience for Office.
-It is triggered on the privacy First Run dialogs, Account Privacy dialog, and privacy notifications.
+It's triggered on the privacy First Run dialogs, Account Privacy dialog, and privacy notifications.
 The event is used to understand the following: users consenting to Office privacy settings, users changing Office privacy settings, and Office privacy settings getting updated in user sessions.

 The following fields are collected: